tiann/KernelSU/website/docs/index.md

   - title: Kernel-based
     details: As the name suggests, KernelSU works under the Linux kernel giving it more control over userspace applications.
   - title: Root Access Control
-    details: Only permitted apps may access or see su, all other apps are not aware of this.
+    details: Only permitted apps may access or see `su`, all other apps are not aware of this.
   - title: Customizable Root Privileges
-    details: KernelSU allows customization of su, uid, gid, groups, capabilities, and SELinux rules, locking up root privileges.
+    details: KernelSU allows customization of `su`'s uid, gid, groups, capabilities, and SELinux rules, locking up root privileges.
   - title: Modules
     details: Modules may modify /system systemlessly using overlayfs enabling great power.